 Rain brings new growth, running streams, creeks and salamanders, but it also can make for muddy and slippery trails.

 - Check conditions before you go.
 After a winter storm, trails may be closed especially for equestrians and mountain bikers, due to unsafe conditions.
-Check our Facebook page for notices about trail closures.
+Check our website or Facebook page for notices about trail closures.

 - Wear sturdy boots that can stand moisture and mud.
 You might want to also bring an extra pair of shoes for driving.

 - Bring hiking poles to help keep you upright - keep the “snow cups” on the end of the poles for balance.

 - Pack snacks or lunch, especially if you’re hiking with children.
 Fatigue and hunger can make it harder to pay attention, which is important on potentially slippery footing.